B'nei Mitzvah

 If you have any questions or would like to talk more about how we mark moments with meaning together, please contact Rabbi Rheins or Rabbi Shields.

-Note that for those who are Temple Sinai members, there is no clergy fee for any life cycle ceremony.
+Note that for those who are Temple Sinai members, there is no clergy fee for any lifecycle ceremony.

-Rabbi Michael Shield
+Rabbi Michael Shields

 Associate Rabbi